lizlove/lizlovegats/README.md

     The site is now running at `http://localhost:8000`!

-## License
+## 📋 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Authors
+## ✍️ Author

 - **Liz Lovero** - [lizlove](https://github.com/lizlove)

 ## Acknowledgments

-Thanks to the following:

-- [Gatsby](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-default/) used to bootstrap this static site quickly
+- [Gatsby Starter Default](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-default/) was used to bootstrap this site.